-- If the child has an ongoing problem that requires intimate care procedures, the School Nurse plus Headteacher, Deputy Headteacher or SENCO should be informed so that an Individual Health Care Plan can be prepared and shared with parents. - Children with special medical needs who need changing on a daily basis will be recorded on Medical Tracker and an email notification will be sent to parent / carer.
+- If the child has an ongoing problem that requires intimate care procedures, the School Nurse plus Headteacher, Deputy Headteacher or SENCO should be informed so arrangements can be made with the parent/carer for long term resolution of the difficulties. - Children with special medical needs who need changing on a daily basis will have a separate record where the date and time is noted and the signature of the staff member is kept on record.
+Parents of these children will be aware of the procedures and will not receive a note every day.